Magdalene laundry: England, Scotland, and Wales (1758)

-Ireland (1765–1998)
+Ireland (1767)

 The first Magdalene laundry or asylum in Ireland, an Anglican or Church of Ireland-run institution, Magdalen Asylum for Penitent Females, opened on Leeson Street in Dublin in 1767, after two years of preparation.
 It was founded by Lady Arabella Denny, admitted only Protestant women, and had an episcopal chapel.
 Around 1805, John England of Cork established a female reformatory together with male and female poor schools.
 Pending the opening of the Church of Ireland-run Magdalen Asylum in Cork, he maintained and ministered to many applicants.
 The Magdalene Asylum in Cork (Sawmill Street) opened in 1810.
-The last Magdalene laundry closed on 25 September 1996 in Waterford.
-This building has been adapted for use as the Waterford Institute of Technology.
+The last Magdalene laundry closed on 25 September 1996 on Seán MacDermott Street in Dublin.

 In Belfast, Northern Ireland, the Church of Ireland-run Ulster Magdalene Asylum and episcopal chapel, was founded in 1839.
 The asylum closed in 1916 and the St Mary Magdalene chapel became a parish church.
 Parallel institutions were run by Roman Catholics and Presbyterians (the Ulster Female Penitentiary and Laundry).
-Ferriter described the laundries as "a mechanism that society, religious orders and the state came up with to try to get rid of people deemed not to conforming to the so-called...
+Ferriter described the laundries as "a mechanism that society, religious orders and the state came up with to try to get rid of people deemed not to conforming to the so-called ...
 Irish identity."
 The Irish government claimed that the State was not legally responsible for the abuse suffered by women and girls in the Magdalene laundries, as these were religious institutions.